Graduate Student, Professional Student, and Postdoctoral Teaching Development

 Yale is now a memer of the Center for Integration of Research, Teaching and Learning (CIRTL) Network.
 The CIRTL Network is committed to advancing the teaching of STEM disciplines in higher education and offers many ways to engage in professional development opportunities.
 Find out more about how you can be a part of the CIRTL Network at Yale.

 How do you prepare yourself for a future faculty position?
 By making the most of your teaching as a graduate student or postdoc, and finding teaching opportunities now that will prepare you for the future.

-McDougal Teaching Fellows in the CTL lead programs on effective and innovative teaching, develop teaching resources, and provide individual consultations for graduate student instructors at Yale.
+McDougal Graduate Teaching Fellows at the Poorvu Center lead programs on effective and innovative teaching, develop teaching resources, and provide individual consultations for graduate student instructors at Yale.